colskid/Wifi-Attack/README.md

 ## Introduction

-In this project, I explore the usage of the `tcpdump` command-line tool to capture network traffic and analyze various protocols and data.
-This tool is commonly used for troubleshooting network issues, security analysis, and protocol debugging.
+In this project, I delve into the wireless attack tools available in Kali Linux with the aim of capturing my neighbor's WiFi password.
+With his explicit consent, I sought to achieve this objective and, subsequently, enhance the security of his network based on the findings.

+**Disclaimer**

+*Use this project responsibly and ethically.
+Unauthorized access to computer systems and networks is illegal and unethical.
+The tools and resources provided in this repository are intended for educational and ethical purposes only.
+The maintainers of this project are not responsible for any misuse or unlawful activities conducted with the tools provided.
+By using this project, you agree to use it in compliance with applicable laws and regulations.*

 ## Getting Started